tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   print(historical_stock_data)
   ```

-* To calculate the weekly gains, take the closing prices of the first and last record of the list of daily prices for each stock ticker.
+* To calculate the weekly gains, use the closing prices of the first and last record of the list of daily prices for each stock ticker.
 The list index notations `list[0]` and `list[-1]` target the first and last elements of a list, respectively.

   ```python
   # Initialize 'results' dictionary to hold weekly change of each ticker